Searching for an answer? Here's our table of contents:

 It’s even more important for smart home devices to be wireless.
-If your devices include a complex network of wires, it will be a nightmare having to sort through them and keep them organised.
+If your devices include a complex network of wires, it will be a nightmare having to sort through them and keep them organized.

-Furthermore, if the device needs complex installation or needs to be wired into the home’s electrical components, you probably won’t get the landlord’s permission.
+Furthermore, if the device needs a complex installation or needs to be wired into the home’s electrical components, you probably won’t get the landlord’s permission.
 Even if you do manage to install the device, taking it apart when you have to leave will be a massive headache.